American Cancer Society Issues New Screening Recommendations for 'Individuals With a Cervix'

 No references to the word “women” or “woman” appear in their report.

-Fox News also reported on the update, and while they didn’t use the ridiculous phrase “individuals with a cervix,” they also avoided using the term “women” with regard to whom the screenings were recommended for.
+Fox News also reported on the update, and while they didn’t use the ridiculous phrase “individuals with a cervix,” they also avoided using the term “women” with regard to whom the screenings were recommended.

 In an update to cervical cancer screening guidelines, the American Cancer Society (ACS) recommends starting screenings at age 25, with primary human papillomavirus (HPV) testing as the preferred method of testing every five years through age 65.